AdobeDocs/campaign-web.en/help/v8/audience/manage-audience.md

 * [Create new audiences](create-audience.md) from the **[!UICONTROL Audiences]** menu,
 * [Select an existing audience](add-audience.md) created as a list in the client console or coming from Adobe Experience Platform,
-* [Build a new audience](../query/query-modeler-overview.md) with the rule builder by defining and combining filtering criteria,
+* [Build a new audience](../query/query-modeler-overview.md) with the query modeler by defining and combining filtering criteria,
 * [Use an audience from an external file](file-audience.md).
 This option is only available for standalone email deliveries, and cannot be used in campaign deliveries.

 When targeting an audience, you can also define **control groups** to avoid sending messages to a portion of your audience, and measure the impact of your campaigns.
 [Learn how to set a control group](control-group.md)